 In an informal, drop-by setting, you can get to know a member and ask some specific questions about the UUCC.
-This opportunity is offered every 2nd Sunday after each service for half an hour in the Chapel downstairs.
+This opportunity is offered every 1st Sunday after each service for half an hour in the Bernstein Room downstairs.

-If you are a visitor or a new member, you are invited to chat with our ministers between services on the Third Sunday each month.
-Grab a cup of coffee or tea in Freeman Hall and proceed downstairs to the Bernstein Room for this brief and informal discussion.
+If you are a visitor or a new member, you are invited to chat with our minister between services on the Third Sunday each month.
+Grab a cup of coffee or tea in Freeman Hall and proceed downstairs to the Conference Room for this brief and informal discussion.

 For Visitors and Guests

 Welcome to the Unitarian Universalist Church of Charlotte!